training center

 The President of the Foundation, Desta Kebede, was personally on site in Gereba, Ethiopia, at the end of May 2025 to see the progress of the school project for himself.
 The developments on the ground are encouraging and clearly show that our joint commitment is bearing concrete fruit.

-The topic of energy supply has also been addressed in the meantime: The site has been technically assessed and it appears that a supply via a solar energy system is the most suitable solution for the site.
-We are now in the phase of obtaining offers and selecting a suitable system for the school's needs.
+Another current focus is on procuring school desks.
+We are placing particular emphasis on quality, stability, and durability—and are currently reviewing several offers and designs to ensure that all classrooms are equipped appropriately.
+The issue of energy supply has also been addressed: the site has been technically assessed, and it appears that a solar energy system is the most suitable solution for the location.
+We are now in the process of obtaining quotes and selecting a system that meets the school's needs.

 The visit showed once again how important this project is for the region - and how much hope, dynamism and responsibility it holds.
 With each completed part of the building, not only the school grows, but also a vision: to enable education in an environment that is based on sustainability, community and personal responsibility.